trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 # How to Configure Coding Settings

-The Coding tab is where NetSuite information is configured in Expensify, which allows employees to code expenses and reports accurately.
+The Coding tab is where NetSuite information is configured in Ieatta, which allows employees to code expenses and reports accurately.
 There are several coding options in NetSuite.
 Let’s go over each of those below.

 ## Expense Categories

-Expensify's integration with NetSuite automatically imports NetSuite Expense Categories as Categories in Expensify.
+Ieatta's integration with NetSuite automatically imports NetSuite Expense Categories as Categories in Ieatta.

 Please note that each expense must have a Category selected to export to NetSuite.
-The category chosen must be imported from NetSuite and cannot be manually created in Expensify.
+The category chosen must be imported from NetSuite and cannot be manually created in Ieatta.

 If you want to delete Categories, you must do this in NetSuite.
-Categories are added and modified on the integration’s side and then synced with Expensify.
+Categories are added and modified on the integration’s side and then synced with Ieatta.
 Once imported, you can turn specific Categories on or off under **Settings > Workspaces > _[Workspace Name]_ > Categories**.

 ## Tags

 The NetSuite integration allows you to configure Customers, Projects, Departments, Classes, and Locations as line-item expense classifications.
-These are called Tags in Expensify.
+These are called Tags in Ieatta.

 Suppose a default Customer, Project, Department, Class, or Location ties to the employee record in NetSuite.
-In that case, Expensify will create a rule that automatically applies that tag to all expenses made by that employee (the Tag is still editable if necessary).
+In that case, Ieatta will create a rule that automatically applies that tag to all expenses made by that employee (the Tag is still editable if necessary).

 If you want to delete Tags, you must do this in NetSuite.
-Tags are added and modified on the integration’s side and then synced with Expensify.
+Tags are added and modified on the integration’s side and then synced with Ieatta.

 Once imported, you can turn specific Tags on or off under **Settings > Workspaces > _[Workspace Name]_ > Tags**.

 ## Report Fields

 The NetSuite integration allows you to configure Customers, Projects, Departments, Classes, and Locations as report-level classifications.
-These are called Report Fields in Expensify.
+These are called Report Fields in Ieatta.

 ## NetSuite Employee Default